Wilfred/trifle/README.md

 ### Fast Enough

-The Baobab interpreter is implemented in RPython so gets a JIT for free.
+The Trifle interpreter is implemented in RPython so gets a JIT for free.
 The language provides also provides basic TCO.

 ## Licensing